AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/magento-advanced-reporting-troubleshooter.md

 +++

-## Step 10 - Verify if Page Page Builder error
+## Step 10 - Verify if there is Page Builder error

 +++**Is there an error caused by Page Builder?**